BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 How much capital do I need to start intraday trading?

-There is no fixed capital requirement for intraday trading, but participants may begin with amounts they are comfortable risking.
+There is no fixed capital requirement, but participants may begin with amounts they are comfortable risking.

 Which technical indicators are popular in intraday trading?